DataDog/documentation/content/tracing/setup/environment.md

 #### Definition

-An environment is a first class dimension that you can use to scope an entire Datadog APM application.
+An environment is a first class dimension that you use to scope an entire Datadog APM application.
 Some display settings can be shared across environments, but all the measurable data (traces/metrics/statistics) can not be re-aggregated across multiple environments.
-Use cases can be:
+Use cases include:

 * Stage environments such as production, staging, and pre-production
-* Datacenters and availability zones in isolation
+* Data centers and availability zones in isolation

 Environments are [tags](/agent/tagging), therefore they must follow the following rules: